dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Graph Data Export

-**Graph Data Export** involves extracting data from a graph database into an external format for analysis or sharing.
+Extracting data from a graph database into an external format for analysis or sharing.

 **Example:** A student exports a knowledge graph into JSON format for integration with a machine learning model.

 #### Graph Data Import

-**Graph Data Import** is the process of transferring external data into a graph database while maintaining its structure.
+The process of transferring external data into a graph database while maintaining its structure.

 **Example:** We can import CSV data of employees and departments into a graph database as nodes and edges.